 Overall, 7.6 percent of households in Dixon are considered overcrowded; a rate that is higher than the county average, with 1.9 percent of total households considered severely overcrowded.
 Overall, overcrowding in Dixon presents a greater risk of displacement for renter households than owner households with the highest occurrence in centrally located older subdivisions and areas east of North and South 1st Street.
 Previous analysis suggests that overall, overcrowding does not necessarily correlate to the incidence of households in poverty in Dixon.
 Overcrowding in the Homestead community area is the lowest in the city at 2.1 percent, with overcrowding rates at 4.6 percent in the northwestern tract, and 5.5 percent in the eastern tract.
 The city has identified 94.2 percent of the lower-income unit capacity, 58.7 percent of the moderate-income unit capacity, and 68.9 percent of the above moderate-income unit capacity within the Homestead community, therefore providing housing mobility opportunities for households of all incomes experiencing overcrowding in other areas of the city.
 Approximately 25.0 percent of the above moderate-income RHNA unit capacity is identified in the northwest tract within the mixed-use North 1st Street corridor area.
-The remaining 6.1 percent above moderate-income unit capacity, as well as 41.3 percent of overcrowding, which helps relieve pressure on the existing inventory of housing units in that area to meet needs of residents experiencing overcrowding while remaining in their own familiar neighborhood.
+The remaining 6.1 percent above moderate-income unit capacity, as well as 41.3 percent of moderate-income unit capacity, and 5.8 percent of lower-income capacity is identified in the eastern tract with the highest rate of overcrowding, which helps relieve pressure on the existing inventory of housing units in that area to meet needs of residents experiencing overcrowding while remaining in their own familiar neighborhood.
 Overall, the mix of income housing opportunities identified in the sites inventory will help to facilitate additional affordable and market rate housing mobility opportunities at a range of sizes and locations for those few households that are currently experiencing overcrowding.